chrismorales/unittest_coverage_talk/docs/index.rst

 Warning!!!
 Opinions!!!

-I use a specific testing structure which I want take a few minutes to describe so we are all on the same page.
+We use a specific testing structure which we want take a few minutes to describe so we are all on the same page.

 Structuring Tests: Folders and Files